 Is your car in the repair shop?
 Need to bring a rental or spare car to work?
+Let us know by completing our easy online alternate vehicle form.
 Read more information on bringing other vehicles onto campus.

 If you utilize alternative means of transportation to and from the University—walking, bicycling, public transportation or carpooling—you qualify for the Occasional Parking Program through UR Connections.

 Help the University in our commitment to embrace sustainability while reducing your impact on the environment.
 Join a carpool!
 A qualifying carpool is two people or more sharing a ride and reaping the benefits of minimizing traffic congestion, being green, and saving on the cost of parking permits.
 Learn more about our free on-line carpool matching program sponsored by Zimride here.